Theodore McCarrick: Post-retirement activities

 During his retirement, McCarrick pressed House Speaker John Boehner to take up immigration reform.
 McCarrick spent a significant amount of time traveling and engaging in inter-religious dialogue.
-In April 2014, at the request of the U.S. State Department, McCarrick (along with a Muslim and an Evangelical cleric) made a trip to the Central African Republic, a country suffering from ethnic and interreligious violence.
+In April 2014, at the request of the U.S. State Department, McCarrick made a trip to the Central African Republic, a country suffering from ethnic and interreligious violence.
 In May 2014, he traveled with Pope Francis to the Holy Land.
-McCarrick traveled to Armenia to discuss Syria with Eastern Orthodox clerics, the Philippines to visit typhoon victims, China for discussions on religious freedom, Iran for talks on nuclear proliferation, and served as a Vatican intermediary for the U.S.-Cuba talks.
+McCarrick traveled to Armenia to discuss Syria with Eastern Orthodox clerics, the Philippines to visit victims of Typhoon Haiyan, China for discussions on religious freedom, Iran for talks on nuclear proliferation, and served as a Vatican intermediary for the U.S.-Cuba talks.

-The release of some of McCarrick's correspondences' in May 2019 indicates that he attempted to influence the selection of a United States ambassador to the Holy See.
-On 27 January 2017, in response to rumors President Trump was planning to appoint Catholic commentator George Weigel, McCarrick wrote to Pope Francis stating that Weigel was "very much a leader of the ultra-conservative wing of the Catholic Church in the United States and has been publicly critical of Your Holiness in the past."
+On January 27, 2017, in response to rumors that President Donald Trump was planning to appoint Catholic commentator George Weigel ambassador to the Holy See, then-Cardinal McCarrick wrote to Pope Francis stating that Weigel was "very much a leader of the ultra-conservative wing of the Catholic Church in the United States and has been publicly critical of Your Holiness in the past."
 He added, "Many of us American bishops would have great concerns about his being named to such a position in which he would have an official voice, in opposition to your teaching."
 McCarrick indicated interest in discussing the topic further with the Pope, but there are no indications in their correspondence of whether he did so.